 Where does one even begin.
 Why is it ridiculous that Greta is on the cover of Time?
 Because she’s young?
 Because she’s female?
 Because she’s on the autism spectrum?
 Because she cares passionately about saving our Earth from destruction – something we should all care deeply about?

 And Trump, the person who spends much of his time frothing his followers into hatred and fear, thinks any other person has an Anger Management problem?
 Especially a young woman who sees that our Earth is hurtling its way to disaster?
-He things teenage girls should just go hang out at movies and leave the “important stuff” to old men?
+He thinks teenage girls should just go hang out at movies and leave the “important stuff” to old men?

 It’s time for our youth to rise up.
 It’s time for those of the autism community to rise up.
 We will not be silenced.
 We will not be dismissed.
 If this is the stance that government takes, it’s time to take government back.